safra36/PlayerSkin/README.md

 - `sm_cat_enable 0` - Enable/Disable categorie support via categories.ini file. ***(See the configuration if your going to use this)***
 - `sm_start_menu 0` - Enable/Disable showing menu to players on round start.
 - `sm_hide_options 0` - hide menu options that people does not have permissions to use.
-- `sm_hide_teams 0` - hide opposit team's skins to be shown in user menu.
+- `sm_hide_teams 0` - hide opposit team's skins to be shown in user menu
 - `sm_mapskins_enable 1` - let you choose whether you want map skins to be applied or not.
 - `sm_round_timeout 20.0` - restrict usage of `!pskin` after a time after round start. ***(Disable it by setting it to 0.0)***
 - `sm_ct_skin ""` - Add a default skin for CT.